Maxime-hnh/Dossier-STUDI-Maxime-Huynh/README.md

 # :file_folder: installing (local) :
 1. Go to Localhost branch and clone it
-1. Run npm i in the root directory.
+1. Run npm i in the root directory
 2. Navigate to the "client" folder and run npm i --force.

 # :house: Running the local server :

 1. Start the client, which listens on port 8001:
-   - Navigate to the "client" folder.
+   - Navigate to the "client" folder
-   - Run npm run start.
+   - Run npm run start

 2. Start the server, which listens on port 8000:
-   - Navigate to the "server" folder.
+   - Navigate to the "server" folder
-   - Run npm run start.
+   - Run npm run start

 # :cop: Create admin account :